All Episodes

 He's got other media outlets that he's suing.

-Uh I think his case has great merit.
+I think his case has great merit.

 And I would argue the same thing would be true of Kyle Rittenhouse.

-Yeah, I think you're absolutely right.
+Yeah, you're absolutely right.

-And you know, Joe Biden wasn't president yet.
+And, you know, Joe Biden wasn't president yet.

-It's probably recklessness, I think though.
+It's probably recklessness, I think.

-I mean, he cannot be uh determined to be a public figure.
+And the fact that Rittenhouse is not a public figure, I mean, he cannot be determined to be a public figure.

-When this whole issue of absence of malice makes it almost impossible if you're a public figure that is smeared and slandered.
+And this whole issue of absence of malice makes it almost impossible if you're a public figure that is smeared and slandered.

 How winnable is this for Kyle Rittenhouse?

-Um, he is going to get some settlements.
+He is going to get some settlements.

-He was seventeen at the time.
+He was 17 at the time.

 Yes, he's a minor.